Renter 2 Owner:

 With rent increasing, availability decreasing, and out-of-state developers purchasing downtown properties quickly at growing prices, housing in Lewiston is at a critical point.
 We want to demystify downtown home ownership so that current residents can decide if they want to own the housing in their neighborhood, and support those that do so they can be successful.

 How much does it cost?

-- Taking this class qualifies you for down payment assistance and other state-level programs that can help you buy your first house.
+There is no cost to attend this 12-hour class, which is offered in six 2-hour sessions in downtown Lewiston.
+Upon successful completion you may qualify for down payment assistance and other state-level programs that help you purchase your first house.

-- Session A: Goes over the different types of housing and ownership models (single-family, multi-family, condominiums, and cooperatives) available in the Lewiston-Auburn area, and the different levels of quality this housing can come in.
-Helps you self-identify the types of housing that are the best fit for what you are looking for, with the help of local real estate professionals.
+- Goes over the different types of housing and ownership models (single-family, multi-family, condominiums, and cooperatives) available in the Lewiston-Auburn area and the different levels of quality this housing can come in.
+Helps you self-identify the types of housing that are the best fit for you.

-- Session B: With the help of financial professionals, explains how people build wealth through their housing, and the financial concepts involved in buying a home, including equity, mortgages, and how to budget as a home owner, especially budgeting for maintenance and emergencies.
+- With the help of financial professionals, explains how people build wealth through their housing and the financial concepts involved in buying a home, including equity, mortgages, and how to budget as a homeowner, especially budgeting for maintenance and emergencies.
 You will also work one on one with a financial professional to evaluate your readiness for home ownership and identify ways you can continue to work towards qualifying for the kind of home loan you’re interested in.

-- Session B: Helps participants understand their options, resources, and next steps.
+- Helps participants understand their options, resources, and next steps.
+Includes a step-by-step guide and a checklist for viewing properties.
 Covers any questions that have been put in the parking lot over the course of the curriculum.
-Introduces participants to Renter 2 Owner Google Drive, where they can access all of the information covered in the class and contact information for real estate and financial professionals from Module 2.
+Introduces participants to Renter 2 Owner Google Drive, where they can access all of the information covered in the class and contact information for real estate and financial professionals who participated in the class.